-Some people might see that as a lot, but I saw it as a must, an opportunity to...– In faith and football, Polamalu is without equal
+“Some people might see that as a lot, but I saw it as a must, an opportunity to see my spiritual father," Polamalu said.
+"I go there five to six times a year because that is where he is.
+This life that I struggle to live, I try to do so in the eyes of my spiritual father.”—In faith and football, Polamalu is without equal

-“Being in IT is kind of like being a doctor with a patient who complains...– http://www.bynkii.com/archives/2009/01/for_new_sysadminsit_types.html
+"Being in IT is kind of like being a doctor with a patient who complains that "It hurts when I stick a fork in my eye."

 Possible Worlds, Orthodoxy, and Creative Endeavors